Purley, London: Education

 Purley is home to a number of schools; including four Catholic schools.
 Two of which are in Peaks Hill neighbourhood of Purley, and these are The John Fisher School an all boys' state school (formerly an independent and then a voluntary aided state school), and Laleham Lea School a co-educational prep-school.

 Purley has one of the UK's longest-established language schools, Purley Language College, founded in 1928.

-The current schools in Purley are:
+Some of the current schools in Purley are: